-Does God mind if we use astrology?
+Does God mind if you study astrology?
 Is astrology evil, or merely naughty?
-Will God smite us if we look into the future?
+Will God smite you if you look into the future?

-Or does the Bible tell us that God actually wants us to pay attention to his signs in the sky?
+Or… does the Bible tell us that God actually wants you to pay attention to his signs in the sky?
 Is astrology a gift from God?
-I hope this brief article will serve as a jumping off place for folks to consider an alternative viewpoint.
+I hope this brief article will serve as a jumping-off place for folks to consider an alternative viewpoint.

-A couple of years ago, I attended a lecture by Bible scholar Stephen J. DeLapp, sponsored by the Richmond chapter of NCGR.
-I’ll share with you some Bible verses from his notes (these are mostly from the Catholic Bible).
+Way back in 2006, I attended a lecture by Bible scholar Stephen J. DeLapp, sponsored by the Richmond, Virginia chapter of the NCGR.
+I’ll share with you some Bible verses from his notes.
+(These are mostly from the Catholic Bible.)

 Genesis 1:14 (4th day of creation)

 “And God said, ‘Let there be Lights in the firmament of the Heavens to separate day from night; let them be for signs and for seasons, and for days and years.’”